 It is a popular thought process that dry climates are known to help those suffering from respiratory problems to breathe much easier.
 Asthma sufferers have long flocked to Arizona to experience thinner air in contrast to heavy, humid air.
 Nevada shares the same overall climate conditions relative to Arizona, with Las Vegas being the most populous city in the state.
 If dry air alone can help COPD, then Las Vegas certainly fills this requirement.

-But COPD has no set data to confirm if dry air alone is enough to ease some of the burdens that sufferers frequently have to fight with.
-Determining if a dry climate is going to be beneficial to COPD symptoms is something that each person with COPD has to test out themselves.
+each person with COPD has to test out themselves.
 Higher altitudes could aggravate COPD symptoms, even in conjunction with drier air, which are two geographic features of Las Vegas.

 Would Las Vegas Air Quality Affect COPD?